solana-labs/oyster/README.md

 ## Setup

-Be sure to be running Node v12.16.2 and npm version 6.14.4.
+Be sure to be running Node v12.16.2 and yarn version 1.22.10.

-`npm run bootstrap`
+`yarn bootstrap`

 Then run:

-`npm start lending`
+`yarn start lending`

 You may have to rebuild your package more than one time to secure a running environment.